VA Center for Development and Civic Engagement

-Each year, over 75,000 volunteers give more than 11 million hours in service to America's Veterans.
-It is impossible to calculate the amount of caring and sharing that these VAVS volunteers provide to Veteran patients.
-VAVS volunteers are a priceless asset to the Nation's Veterans and to the Department of Veterans Affairs.
+Each year community volunteers give selflessly of their time and resources in service to America’s Veterans.
+It is impossible to calculate the amount of caring and sharing that these volunteers provide to Veteran patients.
+VA volunteers are a priceless asset to the Nation’s Veterans and to the Department of Veterans Affairs.

-Please join the VAVS family and make a difference in the lives of America's heroes.
+Please join the CDCE family and make a difference in the lives of America’s heroes.

 - Founded in 1946 to provide for our nation’s Veterans while they are cared for by VA health care facilities